bb-io/docs/src/content/docs/apps/Blackbird Utilities.mdx

 - **Apply regex to CSV column** Apply a regex pattern to a specified column in the CSV file.
 - **Apply regex to CSV row** Apply a regex pattern to a specified row in the CSV file.
 - **Add CSV row** Add a new row at the specified row index to the CSV file
+- **Get CSV rows** Read a CSV file and return its rows, where each row is a list of cell values.

 ### XLSX files (spreadsheets)